-The term Learning Difficulties and/ or Disabilities (LDD) is used to refer to individuals or groups of learners who have either a learning difficulty in relation to acquiring new skills or who learn at different rates to their peers and who have a disability as defined under the Equality Act 2010.
+The term Learning Difficulties and/ or Disabilities (LDD) is used to refer to individuals or groups of learners who have either a learning difficulty in relation to acquiring new skills or who learn at di⊠erent rates to their peers and who have a disability as de⊠ned under the Equality Act 2010.

-The terms Special Education Needs and Disability and LDD are often used interchangeably.
-However, for the purposes of this policy, and the Local Authority's Children and Young People's Plan, children and young people with Special Education Needs and Disability include children with LDD, but do not exclusively make up this vulnerable group.
+The terms Special Educational Needs and Disability and LDD are often used interchangeably.
+However, for the purposes of this policy, children and young people with Special Educational Needs and Disability includes children with LDD, but does not exclusively make up this vulnerable group.